 Types of medical devices

-Medical devices constitute an important segment in the healthcare industry.
+Medical devices constitute an important segment of the healthcare industry.
 They differ based on technologies, therapeutic areas, product lifecycles, device complexity and intended users.

 The types of medical devices include, but are not limited to: